Werribee line: Rolling stock

 Siemens Nexas EMUs are one type of rolling stock featured on the line.

-The Werribee line uses three different types of electric multiple unit (EMU) trains that are operated in a split six-car configuration, with three doors per side on each carriage.
+The Werribee line uses two different types of electric multiple unit (EMU) trains that are operated in a split six-car configuration, with three doors per side on each carriage.
 The primary rolling stock featured on the line is the Comeng EMUs, built by Commonwealth Engineering between 1981 and 1988.
 These train sets are the oldest on the Melbourne rail network and subsequently will be replaced by the mid 2030s.
 Siemens Nexas EMUs are also widely featured on the line, originally built between 2002 and 2005 these train sets feature more modern technology than the Comeng trains.
-The final type of rolling stock featured on the line is the X'Trapolis 100 built by Alstom between 2002 and 2004, and 2009 and 2020.
-All of these rolling stock models are widely used on other lines across the metropolitan network and work as the backbone of the network.
+The X'Trapolis 100 built by Alstom between 2002 and 2004, and 2009 and 2020 were also previously used on this line prior to the formation of the new Cross City Group in August 2026.

 Alongside the passenger trains, Werribee line tracks and equipment are maintained by a fleet of engineering trains.
 The four types of engineering trains are: the shunting train; designed for moving trains along non-electrified corridors and for transporting other maintenance locomotives, for track evaluation; designed for evaluating track and its condition, the overhead inspection train; designed for overhead wiring inspection, and the infrastructure evaluation carriage designed for general infrastructure evaluation.
 Most of these trains are repurposed locomotives previously used by V/Line, Metro Trains, and the Southern Shorthaul Railroad.

-Planned rolling stock

-Contrary to popular belief, the next generation of the X'Trapolis family of electric EMUs, the X'Trapolis 2.0, won't be introduced on the Werribee line.
-By the time the new trains entered service, the Werribee line will be through routed to the Sandringham line.